JamesHarrison/otdrs/README.md

 # otdrs

-`otdrs` is a Rust implementation of a SOR file (Bellcore OTDR interchange format, specified in Telcordia SR-4731) parser.
+`otdrs` is a Rust implementation of a SOR file (Bellcore OTDR interchange format, specified in Telcordia SR-4731) parser and generator.

 It is intended as an absolute minimal parser implementation to produce a translation from the binary format to open, self-documenting formats, to permit easy development of analysis tools without having to deal with the complexities of managing a binary format that is broadly undocumented and difficult to parse.
+It also provides Rust primitives for OTDR files and a writer to allow files to be loaded, modified, and written back.

 Wherever possible, translation preserves the input format; otdrs does not try to fix peculiarities of particular test equipment or post-processing software or work around quirks in their input, except where they would break parsing of the format.
 No normalisation is attempted.

 Where the parser cannot reliably extract information it is omitted; in this sense, `otdrs` is a best-effort parser.

+Writing of files is performed with as much care as possible and the optional checksum is computed.
+Generated files open without issue in several professional applications, and proprietary data is preserved losslessly.

 Rust was chosen for its robustness, type-safety, and the excellent `nom` parser library. `serde` is used for serialisation for output.